-Second, because most sensors can only operate at ambient, as opposed to process temperatures, they are positioned far away from incinerators, using a snaking pipe arrangement and pumps to cool samples.
-This convoluted network can lead to many sample delivery and maintenance problems, particularly when TRS is in a mist state.
+- Most sensors can only operate at ambient, as opposed to process temperatures, so they are positioned far away from incinerators, using a snaking pipe arrangement and pumps to cool samples.
+This convoluted network can lead to many sample delivery and maintenance problems, particularly when TRS is saturated with water vapor.

-Because of its unique construction and operating technology, Control Instruments’ PrevEx® Flammability Analyzer, Model SNR674, provides the optimum system for monitoring non- condensable gases, for five key reasons:
+Because of its rugged construction and unique operating technology, Control Instruments’ PrevEx® Flammability Analyzer, Model SNR674, provides the optimum system for monitoring non-condensable gases, due to the following ideal features:

 The Model SNR674’s simple flow system has no capillaries that can clog or pumps that can fail, even with critical TRS samples in a mist state.
 Because the sensor operates at high temperature, water droplets and mists are maintained in a vapor state throughout the sampling process.